 These ideas are difficult to quantify, but they are worth exploring further.

 To Conclude the Google Bias Project

 So back to our original question:

 Google’s results were surprisingly non-partisan (61%) for key political topics.
 It’s not perfect, and the results lean left, but it’s likely not because Google’s algorithms are biased.

 It’s because those left-leaning websites are simply better at SEO.

-You must also consider that Google uses over 10,000 humans for manually reviewing the quality of their search engine results.
-It’s entirely possible that these humans could suppress pages they don’t agree with.
+You must also consider that Google uses over 10,000 humans to manually review the quality of their search engine results.
+It’s entirely possible that these humans could suppress pages they disagree with.

 Bias is inevitable when humans are involved.

 The way we conducted this case study was simple: